-On our MSc you'll have the freedom to choose from 20 different optional lecture topics across organic, inorganic and physical chemistry.
-Current topics range from metals in medicine and enzyme catalysis, to graph theory and quantum chemistry, to polymer architectures and nanochemistry.
+On our Chemistry MSc, you'll have the freedom to choose from a wide-range of cutting-edge lecture modules across organic, inorganic, physical and analytical chemistry.
+Current topics range from catalysis and the chemistry of light to theoretical chemistry and technologies for sustainability.

-In the lab, our researchers will teach you advanced research skills, and you’ll spend around one-third of your time working on your own research project.
-You’ll choose the topic and you’ll be based in one of our world-class research groups, developing skills and expertise that can help you stand out in the graduate job market.
+In the lab, our researchers will teach you advanced research skills and you’ll spend one-third of your time working on your own research project.
+You’ll choose a research area to focus on and you’ll be based in one of our world-class research groups, developing skills and expertise that can help you stand out in the graduate job market.